PencilMaster/LifeIsLearning/README.md

 1. Expand neovim using harpoon, fuzzyfinder and more.
 2. Create Http Server
 3. Program already owned FPGA anew.
 Think of use cases.
+4. Install and integrate tmux with nvim.
+Use and learn it.